Ferrari 250 GTO - The First £100m Car?

 #003 Ferrari 250 GTO

-Despite being the third 250 GTO ever made, it still comes with its original engine, gearbox and bodywork which in itself is remarkable.
+Despite being the third 250 GTO ever made, it still comes with its original engine, gearbox and bodywork which, in itself, is remarkable.

 Hands in mouth moment.
 Take a look at the time a Ferrari 250 GTO took a wobble at Goodwood.
 Credit: Goodwood Road & Racing

-There is no disputing the winning bidder of this Ferrari will be the owner of a historic car.
+There is no disputing that the winning bidder of this Ferrari will be the owner of a historic car.
 The auction record is still £29m which has stood since 2014.

 With the estimate already above the record, we are expected to see one nonetheless.

 Are we finally going to see a £100m car?
 Or is this auction going to be another tease?
-The auction is taking place at the Californian motoring show which takes place from 24th - 25th August.

 What are your thoughts on the Ferrari 250 GTO?
 Share and let us know!